Glockner00/XAI/README.md

 ---

-### Step 3: Export the Conda Environment (Optional)
+### Step 3: Export the Conda Environment (If Changes Are Made)

-If you make changes to the environment, update the `environment.yml` file to share the environment with others:
+If you make changes to the environment (e.g., installing additional packages), update the `environment.yml` file to share the environment with others:

 ```bash
 conda env export > environment.yml